On Your Wedding Day

 photo by Manuel Llaneras

 We were engaged in December of that same year and we married the following June.
-It wasn’t until we were married that I owned my first camera — a little Minolta film point & shoot — and it still has a partially used roll of film inside with pictures of who knows what.
+(For the record: that photo above... that's the only standing ovation I've ever received. :)) It wasn’t until we were married that I owned my first camera — a little Minolta film point & shoot — and it still has a partially used roll of film inside with pictures of who knows what.

 But it wasn't until our first son was born that I borrowed my sisters Nikon 995 digital camera and fell in love with photography.
 My addiction was growing as fast as my kids but in 2005, a precipitous event occurred: